How To: Incline Dumbbell Fly

 Incline Cable Fly

 This variation of the incline dumbbell fly replaces the dumbbells with cable pulleys.
-The cables provide constant tension throughout the movement, targeting the chest in a different way than the flat or incline dumbbell fly.
+Cables provide constant tension, which can improve chest activation and control.

 Decline Dumbbell Fly

 While the incline dumbbell fly emphasizes the upper chest, the decline fly targets the lower chest.
-Instead of the bench angled upward, the decline bench angles toward the floor.
-This makes your lower chest do most of the work pulling the dumbbells up.
+This variation helps develop the lower portion of the chest for more complete pec growth.

 Standing Incline Cable Fly